Map: Kettle Valley

 This is an urban environment and there are many other users and traffic on the low-volume residential streets you will be crossing.
 Please respect other area users and be extra cautious when crossing streets or alleyways on which there may be vehicular traffic.

-Beginner: 1.9 km straight line distance without too much extra distance from running around uncrossable obstacles.
+- Beginner (2.0 km): Not too much extra distance from running around uncrossable obstacles.
 Route choices are fairly straightforward without too many big decisions to be made.

-Advanced: 3.1 km straight line distance with a fair amount of extra distance from running around uncrossable obstacles.
+- Intermediate (3.0 km): A fair amount of extra distance from running around uncrossable obstacles.
 There are more options for route choices.

 - Read through the Orienteering Canada Self-Guided Orienteering Guidelines.